ligandro/AI-ML/README.md

 # 🤖 LLM Repository

-A comprehensive collection of AI/LLM topics and projects covering transformer training, retrieval-augmented generation (RAG), and practical AI applications.
+A comprehensive collection of AI - LLM, Agents, Machine Learning, Deep Learning topics and projects covering transformer training, retrieval-augmented generation (RAG), and practical AI applications and many more.

 ---